-Building strong partnerships that nurture resilient economies rooted in economic and racial justice
+Building strong partnerships that nurture resilient economies rooted in economic, racial and environmental justice

-The South Bay / Peninsula High Road Roundtable is a growing space for labor, community, business, educational, environmental, and local government organizations in Santa Clara and San Mateo Counties to come together to advance economic and racial justice, and rebalance our regional economies to move towards a future where all work is valued and empowering, all jobs pay a family-supporting wage, and all people across our diverse region can collectively build pathways to sustainable, resilient communities.
+The South Bay and Peninsula High Road Roundtable is a space for labor, community, business, educational, environmental, and local government organizations in Santa Clara and San Mateo Counties to come together to advance economic and racial justice, and rebalance our regional economies as we move towards a climate-resilient future where all work is valued and empowering, all jobs pay a family-supporting wage, and all people across our diverse region can collectively build pathways to sustainable, resilient communities.

-The goal of the High Road Roundtable is to convene South Bay and Peninsula stakeholders committed to economic and racial justice, for an 18-month collaboration to re-envision regional economic development planning, centered around the values of equity, high-road employment, sustainability and climate resilience, and shaped by workers and impacted community members themselves.
+High Road Roundtable convenes South Bay and Peninsula stakeholders committed to economic and racial justice, to collectively re-envision regional economic development planning, centered around the values of equity, high-road employment, sustainability and climate resilience, and shaped by workers and impacted community members themselves.

-Check out our VIDEO: Why are we co-convening the South Bay/Peninsula High Road Roundtable?
+Check out our VIDEO: Why co-convene the South Bay/Peninsula High Road Roundtable?

 Past Meeting Materials